cyber-veerjot/Cybersecurity-Portfolio-2026/Part1_Activities/Activities.md

 ### Description:
 For this activity, I explored the security measures used in my home to protect personal safety and private information.
 ### Identified Security Concepts:
-1. **Home Surveillance (Apartment Security)** the main entrance has the cameras installed so that the entrance can be monitored through the security room
+1. **Home Surveillance and Fence** the main entrance has the cameras installed so that the entrance can be monitored through the security room and fence is installed all around the apartment.
 2. **Physical Locks**
 to prevent unauthorised entry, the apartment's main door has a deadbolt lock with attached chain which ensures double security.
 4. **Device Security**